parkingcrypto/bulwark-explorer/README.md

 https://yarnpkg.com/lang/en/docs/install/

-It is also required to have the Motion daemon running in the background.
+It is also required to have the Parking daemon running in the background.
+It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.

+Our geniuses here at Parkingcrypto™ have put together a script to do this for you.
+Just run

+`bash script/parking_setup.sh`

+This will install the latest Parking wallet and create a rpc username/password before starting the daemon.

 ## Install
-`git clone https://github.com/motioncrypto/motion-explorer.git` - copy repo to local folder.
+`git clone https://github.com/hexter2018/parking-explorer.git` - copy repo to local folder.

 `cd blockex` - change into project directory.